mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 includes:
   - env_variables.yaml
 ```
-Here I had to split the yaml into 2 parts and add `env_variables.yaml` to `.gitignore` because it has my secret keys in it.
+I had to split the yaml into 2 parts and add `env_variables.yaml` to `.gitignore` because it has my secret keys in it.

 ## Lessons Learned